mark-hahn/fjs/README.md

         ( writeHead. @ 200 `{'Content-Type':'text/plain'}` )
         ( end.       @ 200 'Hello World'                   )

-Note how the flow of the FJS code matches the actual execution order, unlike JS with callbacks.
+Note how the flow of the FJS code matches the actual execution order, unlike the JS code with its callbacks.
 The execution "pauses" at the wait command (by saving a continution and returning to the JS event loop).
 Then when callbacks occur internally, execution will continue from the `wait` word.
 On each new http request the `wait` command will repeat using a new context for each callback with the `request` and `result` objects on the stack.

 License
 -------